Best Metallic Paints for Miniatures—My 5 Go-To Colors and Why

 Turbo Dork makes amazing color shift paints for miniatures.

-Pearlescent paint uses iridescent materials in produce different colored reflections when the painted surface is viewed from different angles.
+Pearlescent paint uses iridescent materials to produce different colored reflections when the painted surface is viewed from different angles.

 In general, I don’t use pearlescent paints in my miniature painting.
 I prefer to control how my paints look on a model, and pearlescent paints are a bit unpredictable.
 They also tend to be thick and hard to thin because of all the “extra” stuff in them.